OpenPecha/wax-editor-hack/README.md

 # To setup and start hacking:

 - run `docker compose up`
+- run `npx pubsweet migrate up` at server for data migrations after db is ready, if the tables are not created on the database
 - Wait a bit, go to http://localhost:4000/signup

 - Signup with some random data, everything is local and no signup data is sent anywhere